 So...what if the atmosphere's photons could be collected instead for a giant attack to defeat a giant thing?
 The idea for that is called "Central Cannon", but it can't be completed without more items from far and near.
 Do you want to be part of the item gathering force that goes and contacts other Arks/people far away?
 Aina assumes this means we'll be his gophers/liasons to try and persuade strangers to help Central City.
 He says that's about right, and all three are signed up to the job.

 End of Chapter 1: To Be Continued...

 Preview: A sandy area is shown, where a menacing Dolls sand-worm is obviously lurking

 1. Why does nobody ask about the Bujin?
-It is the only Dolls that looks like it is trying to be a person.
+It is the only Dolls that looks like it is trying to be a person in both look & actions.

 2. WHO is building the Dolls?
 They are obviously artificial constructs, not 'wacky animals Falz is making' like every other time.